Dyalog/Selenium/README.md

                             +->64
 ````

-When looking for a driver, we will first look in the `DRIVERS`-folder that the corresponding entry in settings.json points to.
+When looking for a driver, we will first look in the `Drivers`-folder that the corresponding entry in settings.json points to.
 If we do not find the driver there, we'll look for a platform-specific subfolder and possibly look for the appropriate bits-folder.
 The filename of the driver is by default composed using the `BROWSER`-Entry to the corresponding setting prefixed to the text "Driver".
 On Windows, the extension `.exe` is appended.
 You will need to pick the appropriate driver for the browsers you're testing against.
 (With Chrome, for example, click `⁞` at the right edge of the URL-bar to open a menu with more